rehmatt/java-http-server/README.md

 ## Implementation

+The implementation is done with Java 11 and the project uses maven to build the artifacts.

 ### ServerApplication

 The main method is located in the class ServerApplication.
 It allows to pass an additional command line argument to specify a different root directory than the default one "./".